iAnatoly/smart-home/README.md

 2. Raspberry Pi weather probes.
 Log and graph the temperature/humidity data from your RPi Zero-W probes.
 3. Your tesla log.
 Scrape the vehicle status via Tesla APIs, to see the trends over time.
 4. Network probes.
 Test your network connectivity through home and to the cloud, Wi-Fi or wired.
-5. Make all teh data available over the public internet.
+5. Make all the data available remotely.
 Bring up a VM in AWS or GCP, replicate your influx data there, expose it over https via reverse proxy and cloudflare.

 ## Hardware Platform

-### Raspberry pi 3b.
+### Raspberry pi 3b plus.

 This one plays a server role in my home.
 It runs debian + influx + Grafana.
 Also doubles as a probe, but that is a secondary function.
 I did not get top fancy with this one, just got a [KanaKit 3b plus from Amazon](https://www.amazon.com/gp/product/B07BC7BMHY/).